cornjacket/go_blueprints_chat/README.md

 p.58 added authentication using google. facebook and github are non-functional paths.

 p.64 add username and when into message forwarded to each client.
 Defined chan of message type to forward from room to client.

+p.98 Purposely not implementing combining all three implementations since I don't see much value.
+So far I can leverage this existing code base for web socket related work, authentication, and for file upload.